 sufficient or necessary for satisfaction.

 Talk with your colleagues, and eventually, someone will mention feeling as if they can’t keep up with the tidal wave of challenges and changes in their lives.
 We find ourselves within a higher education culture that values stimulus, newness, more, bigger, and better.
-The frustrating part of this is our own collusion in this culture of too-muchness: we keep running, pushing, producing, and saying yes, surely no one will see us as deficient or indolent.
+The frustrating part of this is our own collusion in this culture of too-muchness: if we keep running, pushing, producing, and saying yes, surely no one will see us as deficient or indolent.

-We function on auto-pilot, moving right past the richness of life, missing what is hidden in plain sight: how nature models beautifully for us what healthy limits look like.
+Sometimes we function on auto-pilot, moving right past the richness of life, missing what is hidden in plain sight: how nature models beautifully for us what healthy limits look like.
 We miss the opportunity to engage as partners in the “great conversation.”

 Contentment is life living through you.